 Behavioral Changes on Raw Dog Food

 I remember switching Miles to a raw diet like it was yesterday.
 At first, I didn’t tell anyone but my veterinarian.
 He didn’t know much about it, but he was supportive given how few options we had left.
 I remember watching Miles relish his food in a way I had never seen before.
 Instead of gobbling it, he ate it very slowly, savoring every bite.
 About a week in we walked into our little agility class and everyone exclaimed, “Where is Miles??!
 Who is this relaxed dog?!”
 The change in his behavior was a welcome relief not only for Miles, but for everyone around him.
-Miles has always been a 10/10 Welsh Terrier, but it was only at that moment that I realized that his former frantic antsy-ness was not part of who he was; it was discomfort.
+Miles has always been a 10/10 Welsh Terrier, but it was only at that moment that I realized that his former frantic way of being was not part of who he was; it was discomfort.

 Traveling with Miles and Raw Dog Food

 Miles and I travel a LOT.
 This year we have done more road and Amtrak train trips than I can remember, and by the time 2019 draws to a close, we will have flown on 18 planes.
 When a dog is on raw food it is easy to switch them to dehydrated food when traveling, but so far, I haven’t found the need to.
 It is that easy!
 I have become an expert in traveling with raw, and I will share my tips soon.
 It is fun to see Miles relish his daily breakfast and dinner on the road.
 We travel so much for agility, that having a constant routine like that is so comforting.
-It is also a huge relief to have a dog who has regular digestion that isn’t bothered by travel.
+It is also a huge relief to have a dog who has regular digestion that isn’t bothered by the ups and downs of travel.

 Raw Dog Food for Performance